Rust-GCC/gccrs/gcc/config/aarch64/aarch64-sve.md

 ;;
 ;; For example, when applying a separate PTEST to the result of a full-vector ;; .H comparison, the PTEST must be predicated on a .H PTRUE instead of a ;; .B PTRUE.
-In constrast, the comparison might be predicated on either ;; a .H PTRUE or a .B PTRUE, since the values of odd-indexed predicate ;; bits don't matter for .H operations.
+In contrast, the comparison might be predicated on either ;; a .H PTRUE or a .B PTRUE, since the values of odd-indexed predicate ;; bits don't matter for .H operations.
 ;;